 Louisiana Sickle Cell Trait Poster Required

-The Sickle Cell Trait is an equal opportunity law poster by the Louisiana Office Of Human Resources.
+The Sickle Cell Trait is a labor law posters poster by the Louisiana Office Of Human Resources.
 This is a mandatory posting for all employers in Louisiana, and businesses who fail to comply may be subject to fines or sanctions.

-This poster must be posted in a conspicuous place where all employees will see it.
-This poster describes the discriminations some employers try to do with people with Sickle Cell Trait and who to contact if you have been discriminated against for having Sickle Cell Trait.
+This Louisiana poster must be posted in a conspicuous place where all employees will see it.
+It describes the discriminations some employers try to do with people with sickle cell trait and who to contact if you have been discriminated against for having sickle cell trait.

 LA All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Louisiana and Federal poster requirements by clicking here .